raspibo/eventman/docs/Eventbrite_import.md

 In the EventMan "Import tickets" page, set the copied OAuth token and Event ID; it's also possible to select an existing event that will receive the new attendees, or create a brand new event with the information from Eventbrite.

-If you've created a new event, don't forget to edit it to add a registration form so that it will contain at least "name", "surname", "email".
+If you've created a new event, don't forget to edit it to add a registration form so that it will contain at least "name", "surname", "email" (also adding "company" and "job title" is a good idea).

 ## CSV import